 I based my meals and snacks around protein, which keeps you fuller for longer and is better for your blood sugar, compared to carbs.
-Balanced blood sugar also means you’re less likely to snack on bad foods.
+Balanced blood sugar also means you’re less likely to snack.
 You can read more about blood sugar imbalances here.
 Basically, I made sure to have protein with every meal and snack, so meat and nuts in particular became staples, with some cheese, too.

-I drink at least two litres of water a day which again, keeps you that bit fuller and promotes proper bodily functions.
-Green tea is also my friend.
-I replaced ‘normal’ tea with green tea, thus saving me some more calories.
-As I only drink water or green tea, I don’t take in any calories through drinks, so I had more calories to use on food.
-Definitely a good tip!
-Water can be flavoured in a low-cal way too, with fresh fruit placed in it, or a quirt of lemon juice.
-Carbonated, flavoured water can also be low-cal and a good substitute for fizzy drinks and sodas.
+I drink at least two litres of water a day to promote proper bodily functions.
+Herbal and fruit tea is also my friend.
+I replaced ‘normal’ tea with these.
+Water can be flavoured too, with fresh fruit placed in it, or a squirt of lemon juice.
+Carbonated, flavoured water can also be a good substitute for fizzy drinks and sodas.

-I’ve walked whenever I can, without overdoing it and making my adrenal fatigue worse.
+I’ve also been trying to improve my fitness, without overdoing it and making my adrenal fatigue worse.
 I haven’t implemented any other exercise regime since I need to keep to walking only, for my adrenals’ sake.
 Each time you exercise, the adrenals pump out extra cortisol, and with mine already being high as it is, I could do without that!
 So I keep it at gentle walking.
 It has been difficult to resist doing more, since I used to be a very active person.